riteshgupta92/Youtube-Subscribers/README.md

 │   ├── Data.js              # For Generating random data
 │   │
 │   ├── createDatabase.js    # Script to populate the database with initial data
-│   ├── index.html           # HTML file to show sample output (if used)
+│   ├── index.html           # HTML file to show sample output
 │   └── server.js            # Entry point for starting the server and connecting to the database │
 ├── .env                     # Environment variables
 ├── .gitignore               # Git ignore file
 ├── package.json             # Project metadata and dependencies
 └── README.md                # Project documentation